open-eid/SiVa/docs/siva/test_plan.md

   * Displayment of Validation Report

-## Performance Test introduction
+## Load Test introduction

+The goal of the load test was to determine the throughput capabilities of a single Siva node and how it handles requests under increasing load.
+Each container type was load-tested separately since the business logic and underlying mechanics for validating specific container types are vastly different.

+JMeter plugin for Maven is used to execute the tests.

-Performance testing will be carried out on following environments:
+load testing is carried out on following environments:

-  * Nortal Load Test (processor: memory: )
+  * Test execution enviroment (processor: Intel(R) Xeon(R) CPU E5-2620 v2 @ 2.10GHz memory: 6GB)

-Jmeter v2.13 is used to carry out the testing.

-The goal is to measure throughput-latency of the service with different file types and sizes.
-The performance testing is carried out on REST interface.
-SOAP interface is used only for one testrun for comparison between SOAP and REST interface.
-It is assessed that the interface itself does not have considerable impact on throughput or latency compared to the validation process.

-Following cases will be covered on all supported file types (BDOC, DDOC, ASICE, PDF):
+  * System under test enviroment (processor: Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz memory: 13GB)

+Following test data is used in load test:

-  * The service is loaded under 1MB containers with two valid signatures
+  * BDOC-TS file with two valid signatures (~100KB and 5MB)
-  * The service is loaded around 5MB containers with two valid signatures
+  * BDOC-TM file with two valid signatures (~100KB and 5MB)
-  * The service is loaded near 10MB containers with two valid signatures
+  * PDF file with two valid signatures (~200KB and 5MB)
-  * The service is loaded under 1MB containers with ten valid signatures
+  * DDOC file with two valid signatures (~300KB and 5MB)

-The thread count will be increased from 5 to 60 with step of 5.
-The results are presented as throughput-latency graphs for each run.
+  * ASIC-E X-Road container with one valid signature (~10KB)

+Each of the files are validated through REST interface.
+SOAP interface is used with small files for a comparison.
+It is evaluated that the interface (REST or SOAP) do not play noticeable effect on overall results.

+Each of the tested files follow the same test plan:

+  * Five concurrent requests are made per second
+  * This load is held for period of time
+  * Concurrent requests are increased by five until 50 concurrent requests per second is achieved
+  * Latency and throughput is measured on each concurrent request steps